Types of Operators in C++

 x>y && x==5 x==5 || y==7

-Increment and decrement operators : Increment operator (++) is used to increase the value of an integer or char variable by 1.
-Decrement operator (- -) is used to reduce the value of an integer or char variable by 1
+Increment and decrement operators: Increment operator (++) is used to increase the value of an integer or char variable by 1.
+The decrement operator (- -) is used to reduce the value of an integer or char variable by 1

 x = 15; x++ or ++x will produce the result x = 16 x = 15; x- – or – -x will produce the result x = 14

-Assignment Operators : In C++, there are three types of Assignment Operators are given as below :
+Assignment Operators: In C++, there are three types of Assignment Operators given below:

 a=(b=5); or a=b=5;